-The 2017 solstice falls on June 20 or June 21 depending on where you are ... celebrate with a crash course in curiosities about the longest day of the year.
+The 2019 solstice falls on June 21 ... celebrate with a crash course in curiosities about the longest day of the year.

 2. There will be SO MUCH SUNLIGHT

 Get your sunglasses out, bare your shoulders, put on the sunscreen!
 The weatherman willing, we will have oodles of sunlight.
-In New York City, we will have a soul-affirming 15.05 hours of daytime.
+In New York City, we will have a soul-affirming 15 hours and 5 minutes between sun rise and set – and add a few hours of light on either end for when dawn actually breaks and darkness descends.
 (You can check your day length at the Farmer’s Almanac sunrise and sunset calculator, to see what to expect in your neck of the woods.)

 3. The longest day isn't the hottest